MSRConnections/Azure-training-course/Content/Data Lake/Azure Data Lake HOL.md

 	azure account set "Azure Pass"
 	```

-1. Now execute the following commands to create a Data Lake catalog secret containing SQL server connection and authentication information for federated query execution.
+1. Now execute the following commands to create a Data Lake catalog credential used to authenticate when executing federated queries.
 Substitute your Data Lake Analytics account name for *analytics_account_name* and your database server name (the one specified in Step 13 of this exercise) for *database_server_name*:

     <pre>
 	azure config mode arm
-	azure datalake analytics catalog secret create "<i>analytics_account_name</i>" "UserIntegration" "tcp://<i>database_server_name</i>.database.windows.net:1433"</pre>
+	azure datalake analytics catalog credential create <i>analytics_account_name</i> UserIntegration tcp://<i>database_server_name</i>.database.windows.net FederatedCredential azureuser</pre>

-    When prompted for a catalog secret name, type "user-integration-secret" without quotation marks.
 	When prompted for a password, enter the SQL server password ("Azure4Research!") you specified in Step 13.

 1. Return to your Data Lake Analytics account in the Azure Portal.
 Then click **+ New Job** and execute the following query:

     ```sql
     USE DATABASE UserIntegration;

-    CREATE CREDENTIAL IF NOT EXISTS FederatedDbSecret WITH USER_NAME = "azureuser", IDENTITY = "user-integration-secret";

     CREATE DATA SOURCE IF NOT EXISTS AcademicSEDb FROM AZURESQLDB WITH ( PROVIDER_STRING = "Database=academics-stackexchange-users;Trusted_Connection=False;Encrypt=True",
-         CREDENTIAL = FederatedDbSecret,
+         CREDENTIAL = FederatedCredential,
          REMOTABLE_TYPES = (bool, byte, sbyte, short, ushort, int, uint, long, ulong, decimal, float, double, string, DateTime) );

     CREATE EXTERNAL TABLE User (